L'Âme-stram-gram

-"L'Âme-stram-gram" is a 1999 song recorded by French singer-songwriter Mylène Farmer.
+"L'Âme-stram-gram" is a song by French singer-songwriter Mylène Farmer.
 It was the lead single from her fifth studio album Innamoramento and was released on 9 March 1999.
 The lyrics were written by Farmer and the music was composed by Laurent Boutonnat.
-Musically, the song has techno and dance influences which marked an artistic change in the singer's career, although the rest of the album contains more pop songs.
+Musically, the song has techno and dance influences that marked an artistic change in the singer's career, although the rest of the album contains more pop songs.
 Based on a famous children's counting rhyme, the song is primarily about confidence, secret, and confession and uses the lexical field of psychoanalysis; however, the many puns and double entendres can also provide another meaning explicitly referring to sexuality.

 Inspired by the romantic comedy horror film A Chinese Ghost Story, the expensive eight-minute music video was shot by Hong Kong film director Ching Siu-Tung in Beijing and displays Farmer portraying twin sisters who have supernatural powers; the first being kidnapped by Chinese bandits and rescued by her sister, who dies in the process, causing the first twin to commit suicide.
 Farmer promoted the song by performing it on three TV shows and then singing it on two of her subsequent tours.
 The single peaked at number two in France and was certified as silver for having over 125,000 sales.
 It was also a top ten hit in Belgium (Wallonia).